RodrigoPalazon/rodrigo_website/README.md

 - For large devices, the section "Certificates" shows the Logo of the Institution the respective certificate is from, these logos are not good well manageable.
    - This bug also creates a bigger padding-bottom for the second and third certificates (Responsive Web Design, and FullStack Developer respectively).

+- It was necessary to create a jQuery function to close the toggle menu when one of its items was clicked on in small devices.
+   -In this case it shoudn't be necessary to, once that the project was made using Bootstrap, and it should be work by itself.

 ## Deployment

 ### GitHub Pages